Billy Shilton

 In 2022 Billy broke into the World’s top 10 in men’s class 8 with medal-winning performances in Spain, Czech Republic and Greece, and with team events replaced by doubles he proved himself to be one of the team's strongest doubles players with gold in the men's doubles at the Czech Open and Greek Open and gold in the mixed doubles in Greece.
 At the World Championships in Andalucia he won gold in the men’s class 14 doubles with Paul Karabardak and bronze in the mixed class 14 doubles with Fliss Pickard.

-“The way we communicate with each other in a match is amazing,” said Billy after beating Thailand to take the gold, “and I honestly think that is one of the reasons why we are World champions.
+“The way Paul and I communicate with each other in a match is amazing,” said Billy after beating Thailand to take the gold, “and I honestly think that is one of the reasons why we are World champions.
 What a feeling - it is something I’ve thought about every day when I’m in the hall, something I wanted to do as a kid and to do it for the first time with Paul is so special.”

 2023 Results: